hardillb/node-red-contrib-flic-buttons/README.md

 sleep 10 &&  /home/pi/git/fliclib-linux-hci/bin/armv6l/./flicd -d -l /var/log/flic.log  -f /home/pi/git/fliclib-linux-hci/bin/armv6l/flic.sqlite3 &

 ```
+(obviously change the paths to match where you have installed)
 ## Pairing Buttons

 Buttons need to be paired before you can use this node at the moment.
 We do this using the scanwizard.js located in the lib folder.